LLNL/Caliper/README.md

 ### Analyze Data

 Use the `cali-query` tool to filter, aggregate, or print the recorded snapshots.
-For example, the following command will show us the time spent in the "initialization" phase, in the entire "loop" phase, and in each iteration of the example program:
+For example, we can use it to print the time spent in each timed region in a table:

     $ ls *.cali
     160219-095419_5623_LQfNQTNgpqdM.cali
-    $ cali-query --table \
+    $ cali-query -s time.inclusive.duration --table \
           --print-attributes=iteration:loop:initialization:time.inclusive.duration \
           160219-095419_5623_LQfNQTNgpqdM.cali
-    initialization=true,time.inclusive.duration=202
-    iteration=0,loop=true,time.inclusive.duration=51
-    iteration=1,loop=true,time.inclusive.duration=24
-    iteration=2,loop=true,time.inclusive.duration=17
-    iteration=3,loop=true,time.inclusive.duration=24
-    loop=true,time.inclusive.duration=211
+      phase           iteration time.inclusive.duration
+      initialization                                100
+      loop                    0                      23
+      loop                    1                       9
+      loop                    2                       8
+      loop                    3                       8
+      loop                                          129

 ### Where to go from here?